emissary-ingress/community/GOVERNANCE.md

 New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of existing maintainers.
 Likewise, maintainers can be removed by a supermajority of the existing maintainers or can resign by notifying one of the maintainers.

 If you're interested in becoming a maintainer, contact an existing maintainer to express your interest.
 A good way to start is to fix some small issues (if you haven't already), working with one or more existing maintainers.
-After a period of 3-4 months, the maintainers will discuss granting maintainer status.
+As you build up a representative body of contributions, the maintainers will provide regular feedback on your progress towards maintainer status.
+After you have built up that representative body of contributions (usually over a period of 3-4 months), the maintainers will meet to discuss and vote on granting maintainer status.

 ### Decision Making